carloseduardo-alves/TaskTracker/README.md

   "updatedAt": "2025-06-04T12:30:00"
 }

-💻 How to Use
+How to Use

-▶️ Running the Application
-Clone the repository:
+1. Clone the repository:
 git clone https://github.com/carloseduardo-alves/TaskTracker.git
 cd TaskTracker

-Open the project in Eclipse (or any IDE that supports Java)
+2. Open the project in Eclipse (or any IDE that supports Java)

-Run the main class (e.g., TaskTracker.java)
+3. Run the main class (e.g., TaskTracker.java)

-Use the console to interact with the app, you'll see a menu like:
+4. Use the console to interact with the app, you'll see a menu like:
 --- Task Tracker ---
 1. Add Task
 2. Update Task